Faulty Samples Frustrate FIT Screening for Colorectal Cancer

 Po-Hong Liu, MD

-“The effectiveness of FIT depends on the satisfactory completion of multiple steps—participation, test completion, follow-up of abnormal results, and repeat testing annually,” Liu explained.
+“The effectiveness of FIT depends on the satisfactory completion of multiple steps—participation, test completion, follow-up of abnormal results, and repeat testing annually,” Dr. Liu explained.
 “A break in the chain at any point can reduce the effectiveness of CRC screening.”

-Nair, Liu, and colleagues examined the history of 56,980 individuals aged 50 to 74 who underwent FIT screening between 2010 and 2019 within the Dallas-based Parkland Health system, a safety-net health system that primarily provides care to uninsured, lower-income, and racial/ethnic minority individuals.
+Dr. Nair, Dr. Liu, and colleagues examined the history of 56,980 individuals aged 50 to 74 who underwent FIT screening between 2010 and 2019 within the Dallas-based Parkland Health system, a safety-net health system that primarily provides care to uninsured, lower-income, and racial/ethnic minority individuals.
 The tests were performed at health care offices or via a mail order system, the latter of which automatically sent a repeat test to individuals with an initial unsatisfactory result.

 Overall, 10% of tests were found to be unsatisfactory.
 The testing laboratories recorded the reasons as: